-- Restructuring the document so that the strategic context is clearer and the narrative around the planning priorities, policy directions and actions are more clearly linked. - dwelling forecasts these needed to be spread over a wider time frame (beyond 2036) to more accurately reflect realistic housing delivery rates. - references to LHS and ELS and ELS Review and Update these required revision to show that DPIE review and approval was still required. - detaching the Employment Lands Strategy Review and Update from the LSPS to create a stand-alone document (to be discussed in a later Council report). - revised wording to certain actions so as not to pre-empt certain outcomes not yet resolved by Government. - revising wording that does not reflect endorsed Government policy (eg. affordable housing). - amending figures for improved legibility.
+- Restructuring the document so that the strategic context is clearer and the narrative around the planning priorities, policy directions and actions are more clearly linked. - dwelling forecasts these needed to be spread over a wider time frame (beyond 2036) to more accurately reflect realistic housing delivery rates. - references to LHS and ELS and ELS Review and Update these required revision to show that DPIE review and approval was still required. - detaching the Employment Lands Strategy Review and Update from the LSPS to create a stand-alone document (to be discussed in a later Council report).

+- revised wording to certain actions so as not to pre-empt certain outcomes not yet resolved by Government. - revising wording that does not reflect endorsed Government policy (eg. affordable housing). - amending figures for improved legibility.

 Other changes to the LSPS have been made on account of GSC feedback.
-However, where an amendment reflects the GSC's feedback, this is indicated in the Table in Appendix 3 which summarises the changes to the LSPS.
-Changes made to the LHS and ELS Review and Update will be completed in a second edition to this Engagement Report anticipated post 31 March 2020 when the LSPS has come into effect.
+However, where an amendment reflects the GSC's feedback, this is indicated in the Table (Appendix 3).